Disclaimer: As a Pet Circle and Amazon affiliate, I earn from qualifying purchases. This does not impact our comparisons.

 - Treats could help with giving cats medication (check with a vet).

-Things to Look For in Cat Treats
+Things to Look for in Cat Treats

 Here are some things to look for when choosing a treat for your cat.